danielsteman/web-rs/articles/blog20.md

+% id: 19
+% title: Trivy Supply Chain Attack 🔗☠️
+% date: 2026-05-08
+% tags: devsecops

 The Trivy hack has been discussed a lot over the past month, but I still wanted to take the opportunity to write about the details of this exploit, both to share knowledge and deepen my own knowledge to guard codebases that I contribute to against adversaries.
-I'll do this by writing about the events in a chronological order and get into more details when it gets complex.
+I'll do this by writing about the events in a chronological order and get into more details to find out what _actually_ happens.

 ## The exploit